bbatsov/batsov.com/_posts/2021-12-19-building-emacs-from-source-with-pgtk.md

 StartupWMClass=Emacs
 Keywords=Text;Editor;
 ```

+If you decide to uninstall the version of Emacs you've installed from source you can just run `sudo make uninstall` from the Emacs source folder.

 It took me a while to get everything working, but it was also a lot of fun.
 In recent years I rarely build applications from source,
 so I've forgotten how easy and educational this was.[^2] I was even a bit afraid of the whole process!
 I hope this article will encourage